-But you can only keep up that kind of excitement so long, right?
+But you can only keep up that kind of excitement so long.
 It's hard work!
 It takes a lot of energy, a lot of emotional commitment to keep yourself on the edge of your seat for a month, or two.
 How about a year?
 What about ten years - could you keep the same level of excitement up for ten years?
 I'm sure I couldn't!
 It's exhausting work to keep up a high level of excited anticipation.
+Shucks, I've seen people fail to keep up that high level of excited anticipation all the way through a sermon!

 Naturally enough people start to tire, to lose some of the excitement.
 Some even start to question why, and to drift away.
 It doesn't matter whether the focus of a group is religion, or politics, or dancing, or a book club, or whatever - keeping the group excited and motivated is always a balancing act.
 Not enough anticipation, and people lose interest.
 Too much anticipation, for too long, and people lose strength, and then lose interest.

-This problem of keeping people motivated has been a challenge to leaders since people began to congregate in groups of two or more.
-Various techniques have been tried over the countless ages, and those techniques, however varied, fall into only a few categories, primarily into being either a 'stick' or a 'carrot', a lure or a coercion.
-Bribery is a common technique, often a favourite of political leaders.
+Leaders have always been challenged by keeping people motivated ever since people began to congregate in groups of two or more.
+They have tried various techniques over the countless ages.
+Those techniques, however varied, fall into only a few categories, primarily into being either a 'stick' or a 'carrot', a lure or a coercion.
+Political leaders often use bribery as their favoured technique.
 Bribery works particularly well in politics, as the leaders are not offering their own resources - they are able to lure the voters using the voters own money!
-There are a number of problems with the bribery approach, however, and not just the legal or ethical ones.
+Offering bribes, however, raises a number of problems, and not just the legal or ethical ones.
 Perhaps the greatest problem with bribery is that of escalating expectations - or as my mother used to put it, "much wants more".
 The bribe that works today is usually not enough for tomorrow, and a purchased allegiance is pretty shallow - excitement created by bribery usually turns very quickly to disappointment and resentment.

-A second way to motivate people is to use scare tactics, and that is essentially the approach we hear in this reading from Matthew's gospel.
+Scaring people is the second common way to motivate people, and that is essentially the approach we hear in this reading from Matthew's gospel.
 "Keep awake!" is the warning, with a not-so-subtle implication that danger, tragedy, catastrophe will strike if you don't keep awake.
-Our reading begins right after Jesus has spoken at some length about the signs that will accompany his return, signs that include major cosmic disruptions.
-Jesus warns his listeners against trying to predict exactly when that will happen.
+Just prior to the warnings given here in today's reading, Jesus has spoken at some length about the signs that will accompany his return, signs that include major cosmic disruptions.
+He was responding to a question from his disciples about when he would return, and cautioned them several times about being on the alert for false prophets and imposters pretending to be him.
+Jesus also cautioned them against trying to predict exactly when that will happen.
 "Nobody knows when that will happen - neither angels of heaven nor the Son - only God knows."
 Now, people don't like having uncertain times hanging over them.
 Especially in this age when science and reason and rationality are worshiped we are not happy with "only God knows."
 Matthew - ever ready to use scare tactics and to issue warnings - is not content to leave it there either, and so he includes other teachings of Jesus to expand on the subject.